Skip to content

 • Irskrabrunnur & Gufuskalavor Archaeological Site

-Írskrabrunnur translates to “Irish Well”, and that’s just what it is, an ancient Irish well that probably goes back to the settlement of Iceland.
+Írskrabrunnur translates to “Irish Well,” and that’s just what it is: an ancient Irish well that probably dates back to Iceland’s settlement.
 It is a preserved archaeological site with an impressive history for anyone interested in Iceland’s history.

-You can also find an Irish Shelter, Írskrabyrgi, and Gufuskálavör is just a few hundred metres away.
+You can also find an Irish Shelter, Írskrabyrgi, and Gufuskálavör, which is just a few hundred metres away.
 At Gufuskálavör, you will find an old fishing station that goes back to the 14th or 15th century, with remains of farms and fisherman huts.

 Snaefellsnes Peninsula - 10 Incredible Reasons to Visit